-&lt;sup>1As of 1 January 2016, the primary life and health insurance business (individual and group) is reported in the segment "Other" instead of the Life & Health Reinsurance segment.
-Comparative information for 2015 has been adjusted accordingly.
+&lt;sup>1 As of 1 January 2016, the primary life and health insurance business (individual and group) is reported in the segment "Other" instead of the Life & Health Reinsurance segment.
+Comparative information for 2015 has been restated accordingly.

 Premiums earned and fees assessed against policyholders